Frequently Asked Questions

 - What kind of work qualifies as public interest?

 Public interest law includes helping a wide array of individuals or organizations that lack sufficient resources to retain attorneys or to engage in sustained legal advocacy.
+Generally, your host must be a 501(c)(3) organization.

 - Do I have to have a placement before I apply?
 How do I find a host organization for the summer?